cx-language/cx/docs/pointers.md

 - Forming one from a value needs an explicit `&`.
   Borrow parameters (`T&`) borrow values implicitly; they do not form a stored `T*`.

 To form a pointer, the `&` operator is used.
-Its operand must be an lvalue.
+Its operand must be an lvalue or a borrow, so the address of a returned reference can be taken directly (e.g. `&list.front()`).
 To dereference a pointer, the `*` operator is used.
 Comparing two pointers compares the stored memory addresses.
 To compare pointed-to values, dereference the pointers first.